Fr0nty/DocumentHandler/README.md

 ### LangChain method
 Another branch called OCR_Langchain will handle complex text and hopefully make everything work, however the problem resides in the fact that I need an API key for a LLM and I want to see if I can use the one at work or if I need to use my personal keys.
 Also an OCR was used to help delimit the figures, tables, titles and text.
+* Used my own key for running langchain
+* The key will be hidden for now